And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 How about this headline?

-Psychological gangbang of Hillary is proof we need a woman president in the New York State chapter of the nags.
+Psychological gangbang of Hillary is proof we need a woman president in the New York State chapter of the NAGS.

-It's by Marcia Pappas, who is the nag New York State president.
+It's by Marcia Pappas, who is the NAG New York State president.

-We've all witnessed scenarios where on the playground little girls are being taunted by little boys, while both girls and boys stand idle, afraid to speak up, or even cheering, or in the workplace, males tease young and older female co-workers, make them seen gestures, inappropriate comments, laughing and expecting often correctly that everybody will join in.
+We've all witnessed scenarios where on the playground, little girls are being taunted by little boys, while both girls and boys stand idle, afraid to speak up or even cheering.

-The realization still others pretend the rape didn't happen.
+The realization, still others pretend the rape didn't happen.

 In short, gang raping of women is commonplace in our culture, both physically and metaphorically.

-And this past week, we witnessed just such a gang rape involving men who are afraid of a powerful woman, Hillary Clinton, in her quest for her presidential nomination, has in fact endured infantile taunting and wildly inappropriate commentary.
+Hillary Clinton, in her quest for her presidential nomination, has in fact endured infantile taunting and wildly inappropriate commentary.

-Indeed, we have witnessed almost comical attacks by the Brick Girl, who in turn sided with Barack Obama as both snickered at Clinton's breakdown, which consisted of a very short, dewy-eyed moment.
+Indeed, we have witnessed almost comical attacks by the brick girl, who in turn sided with Barack Obama as both snickered at Clinton's breakdown, which consisted of a very short, dewy-eyed moment.

 Now, this is from January 11th.

-The nags New York State put this press release out, psychological gangbang of Hillary, proof we need a woman president.
+The NAGS New York State put this press release out, Psychological Gangbang of Hillary, proof we need a woman president.

 This is after everybody piled on her because she cried when she was asked by that voter, how do you do it?

-How do you do your everyday get up?
+How do you do your everyday?

 And Mrs. Clinton had a little tear.